Human-Connection/Human-Connection/backend/installation/README.md

 ![Fork screenshot](../../.gitbook/assets/screenshot-forking-nitro-backend.png)

+After you have forked and before you clone, create a folder on your computer to where the Nitro-Backend folders and files of your fork will be cloned (copied).
+In your terminal or commandline tool make this folder the actual path.

-After you have forked, modify the following command to add your Github user name.
+For cloning modify the following command to add your Github user name.

 {% tabs %}
 {% tab title="HTTPS" %}